-2 Materials and Methods
+2. Materials and Methods

-2.1 Study Site
+2.1.
+Study Site

-Durleigh Reservoir is a small (surface area: 0.33 km2), shallow, eutrophic, lowland drinking water reservoir located near Bridgwater, Somerset, UK.
+Durleigh Reservoir is a small (surface area: $0.33 \text{ km}^2$ ), shallow, eutrophic, lowland drinking water reservoir located near Bridgwater, Somerset, UK.
 It is owned and managed by Wessex Water (WW).
 While advanced water treatment methods are used at the works, three co-located surface mixers (Figure 2b) were installed as an in-reservoir technique in 2015 to improve the sustainability of treatment and reduce costs to consumers.
 At full capacity, the mean depth of the reservoir is 3.1 m and the maximum depth is 8.1 m.
 There are two main inflows, a natural river inflow from Durleigh Brook at the western end of the reservoir that dries up in the summer, and an intermittent pumped inflow with water taken from the Bridgwater and Taunton canal that enters the reservoir on the south side (Figure 2).
-In 2018, water was pumped from the canal from 11 July 2018 and continued for the duration of the study period, which ended on 5 October 2018.
-At full capacity (1,005,000 m3) the residence time of the reservoir is approximately 100 days.
-The intake is located, at the dam wall on the east side of the reservoir and operated depending on demand, with a maximum works throughput of around 12 megalitres per day.
+In 2018, water was pumped from the canal from July 11, 2018 and continued for the duration of the study period, which ended on October 5, 2018.
+At full capacity (1,005,000 m), the residence time of the reservoir is approximately 100 days.
+The intake is located, at the dam wall on the east side of the reservoir and operated depending on demand, with a maximum works throughput of around 12 ML per day.
 The surface mixers are positioned near the intake, in the east of the reservoir (Figure 2).
-At full capacity, the water depth at the location of the surface mixers is ~ 6.6 m (Figure 2a).
+At full capacity, the water depth at the location of the surface mixers is ~6.6 m (Figure 2a).
 Each mixer has a diameter of 2.4 m and an initial plume velocity of 0.15 m s-1 (WEARS Australia, 2019).
 The surface mixers do not have draft tubes fitted.
-The surface mixers are adjustable but are generally operated at $0.67~\text{m}^3~\text{s}^{-1}$ (maximum flow rate for each mixer).
+The surface mixers are adjustable but are generally operated at 0.67 m s-1 (maximum flow rate for each mixer).

-2.2 Methods and Equipment
+2.2.
+Methods and Equipment

-Most date presented here are from a campaign conducted between 22 February and 5 October 2018 at three sampling locations (L1, L2, L3; Figure 2a) with increasing distance from the surface mixers (25, 60, and 435 m away, respectively) to assess the spatial extent of artificial mixing.
-WW also had a monitoring buoy (B1; Figure 2a) for temperature and dissolved oxygen ~20 m from the mixers.
-During the campaign the mixers were deliberately shut down on four occasions; however, data was only collected during three of these.
+Most data presented here are from a campaign conducted between February 22 and October 5, 2018 at three sampling locations (L1, L2, and L3; Figure 2a) with increasing distance from the surface mixers (25, 60, and 435 m away, respectively) to assess the spatial extent of artificial mixing.
+WW also had a monitoring buoy (B1; Figure 2a) for temperature and DO $\sim$ 20 m from the mixers.
+During the campaign, the mixers were deliberately shut down on four occasions; however, data was only collected during three of these.
 The shutdowns were considered controls to determine the effects of the mixers.
-The first shutdown (SD-1) began at 08:00 local time (LT) on 20 June 2018 and lasted for 54 hours.
-The second shutdown (SD-2) began at 07:00 LT on 22 August 2018 and lasted for 34 hours.
-The third shutdown (SD-3) began at 06:30 LT on 6 September 2018 and lasted for 13 days, 6.5 hours.
+The first shutdown (SD-1) began at 08:00 local time (LT) on June 20, 2018 and lasted for 54 hr.
+The second shutdown (SD-2) began at 07:00 LT on August 22, 2018 and lasted for 34 hr.
+The third shutdown (SD-3) began at 06:30 LT on September 6, 2018 and lasted for 13 days, 6.5 hr.
 SD-1 and SD-3 were conducted by WW to facilitate maintenance work.
-SD-2 was planned to facilitate 5 days of more intensive field investigations before, during and after the mixers being turned off.
-Prior to SD-1, three mixers were operating and after SD-1 only two mixers were operational.
+SD-2 was planned to facilitate 5 days of more intensive field investigations before, during, and after the mixers being turned off.
+Before SD-1, three mixers were operating and after SD-1 only two mixers were operational.

-Figure 2. a) Map of study site showing the 2018 sampling locations. b) Aerial photograph of the surface mixers at the study site; clouds of re-suspended sediment are visible around each of the mixers.
+Figure 2. (a) Map of study site showing the 2018 sampling locations. (b) Aerial photograph of the surface mixers at the study site; clouds of resuspended sediment are visible around each of the mixers.
 Source: Wessex Water, 2016.